slu4coder/Minimal-UART-Computer-3/README.md

 <img width="779" height="625" alt="Minimal_UART_3" src="https://github.com/user-attachments/assets/1e2fa621-603e-458f-a319-ecda84b14bd7" />

+This is a free and non-commercial project.
+I am in no way associated with any activies selling the 'Minimal UART Computer' as a product.
+Any such activity represents a license violation.
+Individual licenses apply for hardware and software parts.
+Please refer to the applicable documentations for detailed licensing information.

 ● Manual: https://docs.google.com/document/d/1nIM-WRrVe7SzYY-DS1jcVHC4TCuIhlQ6LCHnZnEml7k/edit?usp=sharing

 ● The Minimal UART Computer has a dedicated hardware serial 'Minimal Terminal': https://github.com/slu4coder/Minimal-Terminal